OCA/vertical-ngo/README.md

 record logistic requisition to capture the needs, you source them from one way or another (purchase, stock, donnation,..) and give back to the requestor the price, time and product information.
 If he agree with, then you confirm the requisition by creating an offer.
-The offer will drive all the necessary flow to deliver the good where they are needed.
-It also improve the purchase requisition flow to fit more with the NGO's problematic.
+The offer will drive all the necessary flows to deliver the goods where they are needed.
+It also improves the purchase requisition flow to fit more with the NGO's problematic.

 In the future, it'll cover other NGO's specific needs such as the distribution,